suomela/type-ratio/README.md

 Acknowledgments
 ---------------

-The authors wish to acknowledge CSC – IT Center for Science, Finland, for computational resources.
+The author wishes to acknowledge CSC – IT Center for Science, Finland, for computational resources.